badgrenola/sapper-tailwind-blog/src/articles/reading-tiff-tags.md

 The 3rd or 4th byte (depending on your newly found byte order) is a [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)).
 Long story short, if it's not __42__, then this _isn't_ a tiff file.
 Time to return/throw an error/walk away and grab lunch.

-The 8th byte is a byte offset telling you where the first main section of header information begins.
+The final 4 bytes, converted to a long (i.e. 4 byte, 32-bit unsigned int), gives us an offset to where the first main section of header information begins.
 Which leads me nicely into...

 ### IFDs, subfiles, image bands...